 Every company aspires for high calibre professionals who can efficiently work towards generating maximum profits.
 Keeping this approach in mind, a Company Secretary is delegated to work at various management levels ensuring corporate governance and smooth administration of the company.
-Being a multidisciplinary profession, there are various duties of Company Secretary that are required to be performed in a legal and justified manner.
-This article will provide you with the key details of the job profile of a Company Secretary and their essential roles and responsibilities that are integral to the smooth functioning of an organisation.
+Being a multidisciplinary profession, there are various duties of a Company Secretary that are required to be performed in a legal and justified manner.
+This article will provide you with the key details of the job profile of a Company Secretary and the essential roles and responsibilities that are integral to the smooth functioning of an organisation.

 This Blog Includes:

 - Skillset of Company Secretary

 - Authority of Secretary to Enter into Company Contracts

 In order to understand the duties of a Company Secretary, it is also important to know about the skillset required to be a good company secretary.

 - English should be his or her strength